eduvpn/documentation/SOURCE_ROUTING.md

 These require that you do not send the traffic from the VPN clients over the VPN server's default gateway.

-Luckily, it is relatively easy to fix.
-We document this for **CentOS, Fedora and Ubuntu**.
 We created a physical test setup similar to what you see below.

-## Test setup
+## Test Setup

 ```
                            Internet